 Columbus, Ohio, yes, it's flat, and yes, it has wide, interminably long streets, and yes, it sprawls.
 It's exterior archictecture, by and large, is not very interesting, and it's downtown, except for the grand theaters, several significant office towers and the state Capitol is just "there."

 But at the same time, the Short North is an area of restaurants, upscale shopping, edgy bars and murals.
 There are huge murals on walls.
-There are lights that change over High Street in bright colors.
-The people are very friendly.
-And, the restaurants seem to be quite good.
-As one person said, it's a city where you need to go inside to get an idea of what it's like.

 We've seen a good bit of Ohio.
 We went to Coshocton yesterday to wine taste, not bad, but most of the grapes were not grown in Ohio at the Ravenswood Winery.
 We did taste one local, a chardonel white, which was sweet but pleasant.
 We visited a local cheese factory, and if we had been coming back to Washington immediately I would have bought several pounds of local cheeses and fresh Amish butter.
 I think Wally McClain and I will put in an order once the weather turns cold for a couple of two pound packs, if I can talk him into it.